onehungrymind/four-programming-elements/src/index.md

 We will introduce and elaborate on these four elements in the following sections, but I wanted to give you a preview of where we are going.
 ## The Exercises

 The format for this course will consist of a series of small exercises that we will do entirely in [StackBlitz](https://stackblitz.com/).
-[StackBlitz](https://stackblitz.com/) is excellent because it allows us to start immediately without anything getting in the way.
+[StackBlitz](https://stackblitz.com/) is an online code editor which makes it an excellent choice because it allows us to start immediately without anything getting in the way.
 To start, navigate to [StackBlitz](https://stackblitz.com/) and click on the [TypeScript Blank Project](https://stackblitz.com/#:~:text=TypeScript,Blank%20project) button.

 ![screenshot](/assets/screenshots/stackblitz.png)